iotempire/iotempower/README.rst

 IoT empower
 ===========

-The main development is now taking place here: https://github.com/iotempire/iotempower
+The main development is taking place here: https://github.com/iotempire/iotempower

-IoT empower (former *ulnoiot*, pronounced: "You'll know IoT") is a framework and environment for empowering everyone to explore and develop for the Internet of Things (IoT)
+IoT empower is a framework and environment for empowering everyone to explore and develop for the Internet of Things (IoT)
 -- tinkerers, makers, programmers, hobbyists, students, artists,